The application window for Fall 2022 entry into the ADN program begins November 1, 2021 and ends January 30, 2022.

 Learn more about the ADN program at FTCC.
-Register now for one of the Information Sessions offered in July.
-(Additional competitive points are awarded for attending an information session.)
-If you are unable to attend any of the sessions below, please continue to visit this page.
-Upcoming information sessions will be posted for your convenience.
+Additional competitive points are awarded for attending an information session.
+Please continue to visit this page for upcoming information sessions which will be posted for your convenience.

 The Associate Degree Nursing Program at Fayetteville Technical Community College is accredited by the Accreditation Commission for Education in Nursing (ACEN) at:

 3343 Peachtree Road NE, Suite 850

 The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree Nursing program is Continuing Accreditation.
 View the public information disclosed by the ACEN regarding this program http://www.acenursing.us/accreditedprograms/programSearch.htm

 Please note that all costs are estimates and subject to change.
 Tuition is established by the State Board of Community Colleges and North Carolina General Assembly and is subject to change without notice.

 Find out more about the grants, scholarships, loans and payment plans that make attending FTCC attainable for everyone.

 Please review the UPDATED SPRING 2022 Competitive Point Worksheet.

 A student must complete all pre-requisites and gain competitive points in order to apply for approval to the Associate Degree Nursing program.